docker/docs/datacenter/dtr/2.2/guides/release-notes/index.md

   restart
   * Improved performance of search on the web UI.
 To improve performance the search now only returns accounts and repositories that match the search input.
-It no longer shows repositories belonging to the accounts retuned in the search result
+It no longer shows repositories belonging to the accounts returned in the search result
   * The web UI now displays all members of an organization
 * Low impact